Luca-Casagrande/QFTT-WESH-1/README.md

 ## Acknowledgments

 While the conceptual framework, methodology, and research direction remained with the author throughout, the work also relied on artificial intelligence tools in a cross-inferencing multi-AI workflow.
-The primary tools employed were those of OpenAI, Anthropic, and Google.

 ---

 ## Citation

-    @article{Casagrande2026QFTT,
+    @article{Casagrande2026WESH,
       author  = {Casagrande, Luca},
-      title   = {Quantum Field Theory of Time: The Weak Entanglement Symmetry Hypothesis}, year    = {2026}
+      title   = {A Dissipative Time-Field Completion of Wheeler--DeWitt Dynamics: The Weak Entanglement Symmetry Hypothesis}, year    = {2026}
     }